feincms/feincms3/docs/project/contributing.rst

 Python code for the feincms3 project may be automatically formatted and checked using ``tox -e style``.
-The coding style is also checked when building pull requests on Travis CI.
+The coding style is also checked when building pull requests using Github actions.

 Patches and translations